waynecheah/waterline-docs/models.md

 ###### tableName

 You can define a custom table name on your adapter by adding a `tableName` attribute.
-If no table name is supplied it will use the identity as the table name when passing it to an adapter.
+If no table name is supplied it will use the identity as the table naafterDestroyme when passing it to an adapter.

 ```javascript
 var Foo = Waterline.Collection.extend({